Goals of the Lighthouse Passport Program

 - Act as an incentive for collectors, young and old, to learn more about lighthouses and their role in American maritime history.
 This includes the recognition awards provided by the Passport Club.

 - Add to the excitement and fun of visiting lighthouses and encouraging participating in lighthouse events, festivals, challenges and tours.

 Remember to always provide at least $1 donation for each stamp you receive

 Participating location hours/days of opening:

 Many participating locations are only open seasonally.
 In addition, the days and hours of the week they are open may be limited by the availability of volunteers.
 It is strongly suggested that you call or check the location’s website to determine their hours of opening.
 Also, the sites that have had their information updated recently appear in bold type on the webpages where location information is found.

 Obtaining stamp images via mail:

 There are a number of reasons why you might not be able to obtain a stamp when you visit a participating location.
 Two of the most common are that the location is closed or the stamp has been misplaced.
 Some locations are willing to provide you with a copy of the stamp via mail upon request.
-However, many cannot provide this service, so be sure and contact them before making any request.
-If they indicate they can provide the stamp, send them a:
+These sites are clearly identified on the webpages with the stamp location information.

 - Photograph you took of the lighthouse indicating when you visited